cjheath/facetious/README.md

 * :field_name (if different from the :name, or :where is used and you need to include a table name)
 * :data_type => :string (default), :integer, :strings, :integers, :date (not yet implemented), :your_type
 * :facet_title => "A String you can use in your form generator"
-* :where => "SQL WHERE condition"; used to include an EXISTS clause when your facet value is in a joined table
+* :where => "SQL WHERE condition ?"; used to include an EXISTS clause when your facet value is in a joined table.
+Note that the question-mark will be substituted by the search conditions generated from the facet search values.

 Data Types are:
 * :string